Me mōhio ki ngā iwi

 • the iwi and hapū who whakapapa to, and/or have expressed an interest in, the area

-For the majority of SAPs, this information can be found in Section 3 of the Volume 2 reports and integrated into Volume 3 at a place-based scale.
+For the majority of SAPs, this information can be found in Section 3 of the Volume 2 reports and integrated into Volume 3 (Adaptation Strategies) of each report.

 IMPORTANT NOTE: Resource consent consultations